NuGet/Insights/docs/new-driver.md

 1. Verify the results in Azure Storage
 1. Add integration tests
 1. Update the [drivers list](../README.md#drivers) to mention your driver
-1. If applicable, update [ImportTo-Kusto.ps1](../scripts/Kusto/ImportTo-Kusto.ps1) to include your new data
+2. If outputting CSVs, update [ImportTo-Kusto.ps1](../scripts/Kusto/ImportTo-Kusto.ps1) and [compare.kql](../scripts/Kusto/compare.kql) with your new tables
-1. Submit a PR. 🆒
+3. Submit a 🆒 PR

 ## "Figure it out yourself" flow